Traditional tiramisu

 Wow that is quite a mouthful for the name of a simple recipe!

-We were invited to a banquette where the organizers decided that the vegetarian alternative to spaghetti with meatballs dinner would be to leave out the meat; however, most vegetarians like protein so leaving out the meat is not a solution.
+We were invited to a school banquette where the organizers decided that the vegetarian alternative to spaghetti with meatballs dinner would be to leave out the meat; however, most vegetarians like protein so leaving out the meat is not a solution.
 So I decided to come up with a vegetarian alternative.
 This challenge got me this amazing recipe though so no complaints.

-These bean balls are mouthwatering, even my corgi thinks it is meat.
+These bean balls are mouthwatering, even my feisty corgi thinks it is meat.
 How do I know he likes it?
 He starts putting out his paw to shake my hand without being asked and he licks his bowl for another 10 minutes after he finishes eating hoping he can find some more.

 Let’s talk about the cannellini beans briefly.
 They are the main ingredient and with their high protein content they replace the meat easily.

-When trying to find a replacement for meatballs, cannellini beans seemed like the perfect choice.
-These nutty, earthy and savory flavored beans are a fabulous addition to this Italian staple.
-They taste more like chestnuts so they really add a lot of flavor to the dish.
-I would suggest to make the beans at home from scratch rather than buying the canned version.
-I could taste the difference for sure.
+When trying to find a replacement for meatballs, cannellini beans seemed like the perfect choice as they are a vital part of the Northern Italian cuisine.
+These nutty, savory flavored beans taste more like chestnuts so they really add a lot of flavor to the dish.

 Enjoy this tasty dish!